andhus/dirhash-python/README.md

 `DIRHASH`, of a filesystem directory.

 ---

-**TL;DR**
-Data and metadata of files and subdirectories are hashed recursively by any regular hash function.
+*TL;DR*: Data and metadata of files and subdirectories are hashed recursively by any regular hash function.
 Options are provided for filtering of which files to include as well as which data and metadata to consider for the included files.
 A fixed set of such options, including the hash function, will under the Dirhash standard generate a deterministic hash value for any directory.

 ---

 The standard is designed with the following objectives: